 - a strong foundation for international careers in administration, diplomacy, policy formation and research

-Studying this course provides an excellent grounding for working in international organisations, multinational corporations, public bodies and think tanks.
+Studying this course provides an excellent grounding for careers in international organisations, multinational corporations, public bodies and think tanks.

 Graduates have gone on to successful careers in a wide range of organisations, including: